 Breana Bauman, violin

-Acclaimed by the New York Times for her, "excellent work throughout" as concertmaster at Tanglewood Music Center, Breana Bauman brings the perspective of an accomplished musician to imagine and guide a child's playing to its full, artistic potential.
+Acclaimed by the New York Times for her, "excellent work throughout" as a frequent concertmaster at Tanglewood Music Center, Breana Bauman brings the perspective of an accomplished musician to imagine and guide a child's playing to its full, artistic potential.

 "superb pedagogical skills that allow her to quickly connect with children, excite them about violin and somehow make them look forward to practicing every day!" - Gosia, Suzuki Parent